OxBiologist/reproducible-figures/README.md

 ## reproducible-figures
 ***This is a public repository of the required files for the Reproducible Figures in R assignment.***

-The repository contains:
+The repository contains the foler repro_figures_assignment.
+Within this folder can be found:
 - The R markdown script for question 2 of the assignment
 - The data used:
   - penguins_raw
   - the cleaned dataset (penguins_clean) and
-- figures that were produced by the code
+- Figures produced by the code
+- Functions used to plot figures